Neocor89/prisma-course/prisma/prisma-info.md

   favoritedBy   User     @relation("FavoritePosts", fields: [favoritedById], references: [id]) favoritedById String
-  // By assigning a type of model in another it must necessarily be linked categories Category[]
+  // By assigning a type of model in another it must necessarily be linked
+  // Refers to this category model categories Category[]
 }

 model Category {
   id String @id @default(uuid())
-  // Refers to this category model posts Post[]
+  // Refers to the Post model
+  posts Post[]
 }
 ```